 Growing up, her signature dish was baked vegetable ziti.
 A dish I’ve made hundreds of times and have used to celebrate new life, mourn death and feed many a hungry, broken hearts.
 It’s the dish that I almost always have ready to go in my freezer whenever anyone needs some nourishment or we need a ready-made dinner.

 I love baked ziti but I don’t like the prep.
 Between slow-roasting the vegetables, making the homemade sauce, seasoning the ricotta and cooking the pasta it’s at least an hour process.

-So when I saw this recipe from Pinch of Yum, I knew I had to try it.
+So when I saw this technique from Pinch of Yum, I knew I had to adapt it to fit my needs.
 Very little prep and you don’t have to cook the pasta ahead of time?
 Sold.

 I had visions of making lots of changes; doing a butter-free sauce, using vegan sausage and increasing the vegetables for this vegetarian pasta bake.
 But all of that ended up being more work- the exact opposite of what I intended.
 After all, I already own the world’s best baked ziti recipe; I needed something that could be put together for a weeknight and be just as delicious.

-- Remove the foil (be careful!), stir, add in the spinach and stir again.
+Remove the foil, stir, add in the spinach and stir again.
 Top with cheese and place back in the oven under the broiler.
 Let brown for 3-5 minutes, then remove from the oven and let stand for a few minutes so the sauce can thicken.

 It’s really that easy!
 The ultimate comfort food with just 5 minutes of prep time.
 Fantastic for weeknight meals.

 This vegetarian pasta bake makes for a great freezer meal; so much so that I’ve rounded up this recipe plus 19 others in my Vegetarian Freezer Recipes for New Moms post.